h8d13/pylinax/README.md

 Can customize a script to simply check it's in the right environment before running.

 For example:
-- Platform types
+- Package manager > Distro
+- Check lspci outputs or needed HW probes
 - Check we have a home dir for the user
-- Check lspci outputs or needed HW probes
 - Then run appropriate scripts
+  - Logical flow for scripts
+    - Make user changes first + Chown
+    - Then root changes
+    - Then any major and proper clean + reboot